The moment we’re born we begin to self-destruct. Some do it quicker and more beautifully than others.

 Ian Curtis.
 Alexander McQueen.
 Sylvia Plath.

 Some admiration of self-destructive people lurks in me, whether disembodied heroes (or heroines) or those drawn into my real life orbit.
-Sarah.
-A. Jenner Lewis.
+S. A. Jenner Lewis.

 Some die without their genius or lives even being acknowledged.